 Zion is a huge park with a wide variety of landscapes.
 A network of hiking trails for different ability levels take you to towering cliffs, waterfalls, and meadows with wildlife.
 Many of the big cats only come out at night, but you’ve got a good chance of seeing bighorn sheep, deer, or foxes on the east side of the park.
 (Note: the bighorns reside on the east side and are frequently seen right off Hwy 9 as well as the deer and the occasional fox).

 After an afternoon of exploration, go 30 more miles after the southern park exit to Kanab, Utah.
 That’s the best base for the region since hotels here tend to be 25% cheaper than in the towns right next to the national parks.
 Kanab is also within easy reach of Bryce and the Grand Canyon.
-There are also plenty of campgrounds and RV parks in this area to choose from.
+There are also plenty of campgrounds and RV parks in this area to choose from and you don’t have to drive your sleeper on wheels across the country.
+You can easily find a Zion National Park RV rental from somewhere close.

 Have breakfast in Kanab, grab some supplies, and return to Zion National Park to take a longer, full-day hiking excursion to get deeper into the wilderness.